OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 ## Risk Analysis, Threat Modeling, and Attack Surface Assessments

-With any application or architecture, understanding the risk and threats is extremely important for properly security.
-No one can spend their entire budget or bandwidth focused on security, and a product must be delivered at some point, so properly allocating security resources is necessary.
+With any application or architecture, understanding the risks and threats is extremely important for proper security.
+No one can spend their entire budget or bandwidth focused on security, so properly allocating security resources is necessary.
-With this in mind, enterprises must perform risk assessments, threat modeling activites, and attack surface assessments to identify the following:
+Therefore, enterprises must perform risk assessments, threat modeling activites, and attack surface assessments to identify the following:

 - What threats an application might face
 - The likelihood of those threats actualizing as attacks
 - The attack surface with which those attacks could be targeted
 - The business impact of losing data or functionality due to said attack

 This is all necessary to properly scope the security of an architecture.
-However, these are all separate subjects that can/should be discussed in greater detail.
+However, these are subjects that can/should be discussed in greater detail.
 Use the resources link below to investigate further as part of a healthy secure architecture conversation.

 - [Threat Modeling Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Threat_Modeling_Cheat_Sheet.html)
 - [Attack Surface Analysis Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Attack_Surface_Analysis_Cheat_Sheet.html)
 - [CISA Cyber Risk Assessment](https://www.cisa.gov/sites/default/files/2023-02/22_1201_safecom_guide_to_cybersecurity_risk_assessment_508-r1.pdf)

-## Public and Private Resources
+## Public vs Private Components
-Cloud resources often have public and private configuration settings, which while flexible, can lead to common pitfalls for developing secure cloud architectures.
-Generally speaking, resources should be configured for private use with dedicated public connections points for internet access.

-### Object Storage
+### Secure Object Storage
 Object storage usually has the following options for accessing data:

 - Accessing resources using built in Identity and Access Management policies